Are You Reaching the Right Consumers?

 Research the Ideal Patient

+Your ideal patients are looking for you.
+But if you want them to find you, you need to understand who they are as a whole person.
 Knowing some keywords they use is a good first step, but focusing too narrowly on specific keywords will limit your ability to reach your ideal patients.
-By considering them as whole people and understanding what makes them an ideal fit, you’ll be able to shift your perspective and find new tactics to connect with your target audience.
+By considering them as whole people and understanding what makes them an ideal fit, you’ll be able to shift your perspective and find new tactics for reaching the audience you want to reach.

 To do that, you’ll need to leverage your available data to put together a more comprehensive ideal patient profile and persona.
 You can analyze everything from on-site usage metrics and usability testing data to intake data and exit interviews to user geodata.
 You may also want to send out surveys to gather additional data.